Applications for the 2016-17 Border Force Officer Recruit Traineeship have closed.

 Accommodation and flights (economy class) are organised and paid for by the Department (if trainees are engaged in a region other than New South Wales).
 Accommodation will be an apartment with cooking and laundry facilities and will be close to the city, convenient to shops and public transport.
 Trainees will share with someone of the same gender.

-Operational Safety training is conducted over four weeks in one of five training locations.
-Travel and accommodation for this training component is also paid for by the Department (if the training location differs from the region in which the trainee is engaged).
+Recruits may be required to undertake Operational Safety Training (OST) during the instructional phase.
+OST is conducted over four weeks in one of five training locations.
+If undertaken, travel and accommodation for this training component is also paid for by the Department (if the training location differs from the region in which the trainee is engaged).

 The remainder of the six month instructional phase will generally be in the region the trainee is recruited for.